imi-bigpicture/bigpicture-metaflex/README.md

 ## License

-Since the ENA metadata schemas are distributed under the Apache 2.0 license that's what we start with.
+Since the SRA/EGA/ENA metadata schemas are distributed under the Apache 2.0 license that's what we start with.